tomconte/packer-alpine-azure/README.md

 ## How to use the template

+### On Linux, using `qemu`

+Check out the `packer-qemu` branch for a WIP version that builds the Alpine image using `qemu`, allowing you to generate the image from a Linux machine.

+Detailed docs TBD, but the Windows instructions below should help.

+### On Windows, using Hyper-V

 The commands need to be run from an elevated PowerShell prompt so that they can interact with Hyper-V.

 First run the template.
 This will generate a VHDX file locally, in `output-hyperv-iso`.